duncanscott/couch-cli/README.md

 5+ is required.
 (Tested on Java 6 and 7.)

 ##Build Locally
-To install locally, you may cd to the project directory and type:
+After cloning the project, you may cd to the project directory and type:

     gradlew installApp